Snaacky/thewiki/docs/guides/htpc.md

 #### Scripts

-Most modern TVs are not capable of using [adaptive sync](/guides/playback/#adaptive-sync), causing [judder](/guides/playback#explaining-judder) and negatively impacting your viewing experience.
+Most modern TVs are capable of changing refresh rate to match the frame rate of the content, which removes [judder](/guides/playback#explaining-judder).

-To resolve this, we suggest using [change-refresh](https://github.com/CogentRedTester/mpv-changerefresh), a script that automatically sets the TV's refresh rate to match the current video and prevent judder.
+However this is not default behaviour in Windows, and as such we recommend [change-refresh](https://github.com/CogentRedTester/mpv-changerefresh), a script that automatically accomplishes this.

 !!!
 Make sure you set `auto = true` for automatic switching.